remeda/remeda/docs/src/content/docs/migrating-to-v2.md

 ---
-title: "Migrating to v2"
+title: "Intro"
 category: "Guides"
 ---

-# 🆕 Remeda v2 🥳
+# Remeda

-We've just released v2!
+Welcome to the Remeda documentation and API reference.
+Below you'll find the full reference for all functions exported by Remeda.

+## Previous Versions

-is your project on v1?
+Is your project on using version 1.x.x?
 Check out our [migration guide](/v1#migration-intro).

 ---